DocumentationAPI Reference

 mv {download_path} ~/Downloads/privatekey

-1. Create a kubernetes secret from it.
+1. Create a Kubernetes secret from it.

 kubectl create secret generic github-app-private-key --from-file=~/Downloads/privatekey